hendrikleper/MK_site_intern/pages/06.projecten-en-events/aay-liparoto/item.md

 #### 10:30-12:00	Artist Presentation
 For an hour and a half, Aay takes us on a journey through their artistic practice, themes, processes, and ideals.
 #### 13:30-17:00	Studiovisits
 Engage with Aay in a one-on-one conversation about your work.
-Sign up through [this doodle](https://doodle.com/poll/qe86r4hh5xxysw9z?utm_source=poll&utm_medium=link).
+Sign up through [this doodle](https://doodle.com/poll/qe86r4hh5xxysw9z?utm_source=poll&utm_medium=link) -> FULLY BOOKED ๑•́ㅿ•̀๑) ᔆᵒʳʳᵞ

 ![](Aay-liparoto8.jpg)